Advancing Zero-Shot Open-Set Speech Deepfake Source Tracing: Results and Discussion

 Fig.~\ref{fig:eer} presents EER comparisons for zero-shot cosine and few-shot Siamese backends under both \textit{co} and \textit{nc} conditions.
-We observe that, in the in-distribution setting, one-shot verification consistently outperforms the other methods, whereas in the OOD setting, the trend reverses.
-An increase in the number of utterances used for fingerprinting consistently improves verification performance.
-We observed no notable performance difference between the co and nc cases, suggesting that linguistic constraints are unlikely to play a critical role.
-Furthermore, at different levels of attack verification, vocoder models yield lower EERs than acoustic models.
-Both acoustic and vocoder model verification achieve lower EERs compared to their corresponding architecture-level verification (acoustic model–architecture and vocoder model–architecture).
-This indicates that tracing across different architectures within the same model family is more challenging than tracing at the model level.
+In the in-distribution setting, few-shot verification consistently outperforms the other methods, whereas in the OOD setting, the trend reverses.
+Increasing the number of utterances used for fingerprinting consistently improves verification performance.
+We observe no notable differences between the \textit{co} and \textit{nc} conditions, suggesting that linguistic constraints play a minimal role.

+At different levels of attack verification, vocoder models exhibit lower EERs than acoustic models.
+Moreover, both acoustic and vocoder model verification achieve lower EERs than their corresponding architecture-level verification (acoustic model–architecture and vocoder model–architecture), indicating that tracing across different architectures within the same model family is more challenging than tracing at the model level.